 Finding the right tool for your company can be overwhelming amidst so many options.
 I recommend looking for a syslog server that centralizes all network and device logs, offers advancing filtering qualities, alerts you to anomalies, and helps keep you compliant with industry standards.
 My personal favorite?
 Both the free and paid version of SolarWinds Kiwi Syslog Server offer robust, comprehensive syslog message management.
 Download the free 30-day trial and try it out for yourself.

-4 Best Software Deployment Tools in 2020: With the right software deployment tool, you can elevate existing update services, automate deployment tasks, and put security best practices in place.
-Here’s my list of the top four in 2020.
+4 Best Software Deployment Tools: With the right software deployment tool, you can elevate existing update services, automate deployment tasks, and put security best practices in place.
+Here’s my list of the top four solutions.